Whatsapp

 The National Park has several routes and trails for hiking.
 They are divided into five zones: Salvador, Otorongo, Pakitza, Limonal and Juárez, where you can visit three impressive lagoons or lakes.
 These lagoons are surrounded by an important vegetation, inhabited by curious species of animals.

-The main activity of the Manu is the observation of flora and fauna, being the most representative species of this area the jaguar, the giant otter and the monkey "leoncito", considered the smallest in the world because it weighs only 100 grams.
+The main activity in Manu National Park tours is flora and fauna observation, being the most representative species of this area the jaguar, the giant otter and the monkey "leoncito", considered the smallest in the world because it weighs only 100 grams.
 Also, you can see more than 20 thousand species of plants, a thousand species of birds, as well as hundreds of mammals, reptiles, amphibians and fish.

 Manu Tours Peru